 Today, as part of our leadership series, we’re sitting down with David Ryan, managing director of City West Water, a government owned retail water company, to hear his thoughts on leadership and running a large organisation.

 The background is that People Leaders ran a six-month leadership programme for David’s team at City West Water in Melbourne.
 Based on the feedback and the shift in behaviour we've seen, it’s been very successful.
-David explains:
+David explains (see at the bottom of this post also for a video from City West Water summarising the program):

 “Leadership is a journey of continuous improvement.
 You don’t ever arrive at the destination and that’s one of the things I love about it.
 You also have this huge capacity to make a difference, and I love that too.
 In our field, it's about water and essential services for the community, but seeing my people grow, as much as anything, is the bit I love most.”